Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

 \subsection{Types of Query Sequences}

-In principle, any type of genetic sequence data can be used for placement.
-Apart from the availability of suitable reference sequences to construct a reference tree from (see \secref{sec:PhylogeneticPlacement:sub:ReferenceSequencesAlignmentTree:par:SequenceSelection}), the primary limiting factor is the extent to which a given placement tool supports the data.
+In principle, any type of genetic sequence data can be subjected to placement, as long as the reference sequences span the genomic regions where the query sequences originate from.
+Apart from the availability of suitable reference sequences used to construct a reference tree (see \secref{sec:PhylogeneticPlacement:sub:ReferenceSequencesAlignmentTree:par:SequenceSelection}), the primary limiting factor is the extent to which a given placement tool supports the data.
 Currently, the majority of placement tools supports nucleotide (DNA/RNA) and amino acid (protein) data.
-For Maximum Likelihood placement methods, query reads require alignment to the reference, i.\,e. they need to be homologous to the reference sequences.
-For this reason, one or several marker or barcoding genes, such as 16S \cite{Weisburg1991}, 18S \cite{Meyer2010}, ITS, COI, etc. \cite{Woese1977,Woese1990,Ji2013,Sunagawa2013a} are typically chosen to compute the reference alignment, and appropriate primers are selected to enable metabarcode sequencing of the sample \citep{Deiner2017}.
-Such marker genes are supposed to be universal and single-copy, thereby eliminating the need to correct for copy number or missing data \citep{Nguyen2014,Dunthorn2014}.
+Many placement methods require query reads to be aligned to the reference, i.\,e. they need to be homologs.

+\paragraph{Metabarcoding and Amplicons} For the above reasons, a common approach to obtain sequences is \emph{metabarcoding} \cite{Hebert2003,Savolainen2005,Kress2008,Deiner2017}.
+In metabarcoding, one or several \emph{marker} or \emph{barcoding} genes, such as 16S \cite{Weisburg1991}, 18S \cite{Meyer2010}, ITS, COI, etc. \cite{Woese1977,Woese1990,Ji2013,Sunagawa2013a} are typically chosen to compute the reference alignment, and appropriate primers are selected to enable metabarcode sequencing of the sample \citep{Deiner2017}.
+A marker gene should be universally present in the studied organisms, and ideally should only occur once in the genome of each organism \citep{Nguyen2014,Dunthorn2014}, i.\,e., be single-copy.
+In practice, marker genes often occur multiple times per genome, possibly requiring the need for copy number correction.
+A marker gene should exhibit sufficient between-species variation to distinguish them from each other, but show low within-species variation \cite{Kress2008}.
 Using a metabarcoding approach has several advantages: it targets loci of interest and focuses the sequencing effort there (incidentally also limiting the size of the reference MSA), barcoding genes are typically well suited for phylogenetics (stable regions to aid alignment paired with variable regions to discriminate organisms), and the approach is generally cost-effective.
 Such approaches use amplicon sequencing \citep{Peabody2015,Hugerth2017}, wherein only DNA originating from the targeted region is amplified using the Polymerase Chain Reaction \citep[PCR, ][]{Bartlett2003}, thus yielding the subsequent sequencing of any remaining DNA fragments from other regions highly improbable.
 The resulting amplicon sequences have been shown to be well-suited for phylogenetic placement \citep{Mahe2017,Janssen2018}.